Pick the right tool to visually capture processes and workflows.

 "Love it.
 I was able to make complex flowcharts during my first time using the software.
 Lucidchart is a far superior product to the more traditional flowchart software Visio.
 The simple layout, easy sharing, and the ability to build complex flowcharts make Lucidchart the best out there.
 My only issue with Lucid is that, at certain points, where the details of lines and boxes can get very cluttered, I find it hard to navigate the layers and often end up dragging out boxes and lines that I do not wish to, even though they are not selected originally."

-Microsoft Visio is an online diagramming tool that allows users to create detailed and precise diagrams, flowcharts, organizational charts, and other visual representations of information.
+Microsoft Visio is an online diagramming and process mapping tool that allows users to create detailed and precise diagrams, flowcharts, organizational charts, and other visual representations of information.
 Originally developed by Shapeware Corporation in 1992, Visio was acquired by Microsoft in 2000 and integrated into the Microsoft Office suite.

 Visio is a good Miro substitute for users who need precise, high-quality diagrams that adhere to specific standards and conventions.
 It's particularly beneficial for professionals in fields like engineering, architecture, and IT, where detailed technical diagrams are essential.